Before you arrive

 Visit the 'Essential Medical Information' webpage for full information on registering with a Doctor and health advise for new students.

-We are always looking for talented sports people, so if you are interested in representing Durham University in any sport, please let us know before you arrive by competing the Interest in Univerity Sport Form, or visit the Team Durham website.
+We are always looking for talented sports people, so if you are interested in representing Durham University in any sport, please let us know before you arrive by competing the Interest in Univerity Sport Form.

 Durham University is a safe place to live and study

 We take the safety and well being of our students seriously and work closely with Durham Constabulary to foster good links with the Police and local community.
-PCSO 7184 Rebecca Carey, is Durham Constabulary's Police University Liaison Officer and she visits each of the Colleges during Induction Week to offer advice and information on how to keep yourself and your property safe.
+Police Community Support Officer Sean Tindale (PCSO 8202), is Durham Constabulary's Police University Liaison Officer working alongside PC Gary Thompson.
+They visit each of the Colleges during Induction Week to offer advice and information on how to keep yourself and your property safe.

-Find out more about the role of Police University Liaison Offer as PC Carey introduces hereself and welcomes you to Durham.
+Find out more about the role of Police University Liaison Offer as PC Tindale introduces himself and welcomes you to Durham here.